 This year I decided to try something a little different and applied this light oak oil finish from Cuprinol.
 It cost about £15 for 1l and should protect the wood for at least another couple of years.
-Bear in mind this bench sits out in the rain all year round it’s money well spent.
-My sister told me her bench didn’t last 2 years from new but that’s because she doesn’t treat it.
+Bear in mind this bench sits out in the rain all year round, it’s money well spent.

-How to restore your garden furniture – step by step guide
+How to restore a wooden garden bench – step-by-step guide

-Step 1.
 To start things off I sanded the entire bench with an orbital sander.
-If you don’t already own an orbital sander you can buy one from about £45.
+If you don’t already own an orbital sander you can buy one for about £45.
 B&Q or Wickes tend to have a reasonable selection on offer, especially on their websites.

 I don’t normally buy JCB products but I was on a budget and this was one of the cheapest at the time.
 It’s a tool I use very often now and has lasted me very well so I’d be happy to recommend this to anyone looking.